 Early Childhood Education

-The Master of Arts in Education, Early Childhood Education (ECE) program is designed to provide a diverse student body with updated knowledge and skills necessary to fulfill various roles in the field of ECE.
+This two-year Master of Arts in Education, Early Childhood Education (ECE) program is designed to provide a diverse student body with updated knowledge and skills necessary to fulfill various roles in the field of ECE.
 The curriculum emphasizes knowledge, skills, and dispositions necessary for ethical, developmentally and culturally appropriate teaching practices in diverse and inclusive classrooms (with children from birth through age 8).
-The program also prepares candidates for management of early childhood organizations (including planning, implementing, and decision-making) that best represent the interests of all children and families.
+The program also prepares candidates for leadership and advocacy of early childhood organizations that best represent the interests of all children and families.
 The program curriculum primarily focuses on inquiry, critical and analytical thinking, and professional collaborations (in class and off-campus settings) with the goal of fostering a pursuit for life-long learning among candidates and nurturing a community of learners.
-The program offers hybrid courses and Saturday and evening classes to accomodate working professionals.
-It also provids networking opportunities with ECE professionals during the courses as well as during the program's annual spring event.
-To support current students' academic progress, the program arranges mentoring opportunities by past graduates.
+Students gain a deeper understanding of global perspectives in early childhood education through coursework and interactions with international peers and graduates.

 Areas of Training